Tandy Corporation: Computers

 Tandy was one of three companies (along with Commodore International and Apple) that started the personal computer revolution in 1977 by introducing complete pre-assembled microcomputers instead of a kit.
 Their TRS-80 (1977) and TRS-80 Color Computer ("CoCo") (1980) line of home computers were popular in the years before the IBM PC became commonplace, and had wide distribution in Radio Shack stores at a time when there were few computer stores.

-By 1981, computers were the most important part of Tandy's sales.
+Tandy had 60 Radio Shack Computer Centers by 1980, and expected to have 250 Radio Shack stores that sold its entire computer product line by the end of 1981.
+By then computers were the most important part of Tandy's sales.
 The company attempted to monopolize software and peripheral sales by keeping technical information secret and not selling third-party products in Tandy-owned stores.
 An experimental Tandy computer store at company headquarters sold non-Tandy products until the company banned doing so.
 A market research company reported in 1981 that not selling others' products slowed Tandy's growth, and predicted that competitors would benefit.

 Discussing the report, Wayne Green, publisher of 80 Microcomputing, warned that the company might have become overconfident from defeating "poorly financed and inadequately managed competitors", and that IBM and others would not likely be "as myopic and hidebound as Radio Shack".
 He wrote that had Tandy continued its experiment, "they might have a couple of thousand Tandy Computer Centers around the country, instead of the Byte Shops and Computerlands we now see.
 And Tandy would have had a lot more control over Apple and other upstarts".
-In 1982 he wrote that while its thousands of stores were once a "considerable advantage" over competitors, "The Shack is falling way behind in sales outlets and thus in sales ... we've seen the Apple come along and, with fewer outlets, pass the TRS-80 by in sales".
+In 1982 he wrote that while its thousands of stores were once a "considerable advantage" over competitors, "the Shack is falling way behind in sales outlets and thus in sales ... we've seen the Apple come along and, with fewer outlets, pass the TRS-80 by in sales".
 Green warned that the company needed to make "soul-searching, perhaps painful, decisions".
+Citing a recent study by Time finding what he described in May 1983 as "a severe loss" of Tandy market share, Green said "Until some major changes are made in the approach to computer sales by most Radio Shack stores, I expect that businessmen will be put off by the adjacent counters of toys and gadgets".

 Tandy's market share—as high as 60% at one time—indeed declined by 1983 because of competition from the IBM PC and lack of third-party products.
 Tandy adopted the IBM PC compatible architecture with the Tandy 1000 and Tandy 2000 (1983–1984).
-The 1000 helped Tandy achieve a 25% personal-computer market share in 1986, tied with Apple and in second place behind IBM.
+The 1000 helped Tandy achieve a 25% personal computer market share in 1986, tied with Apple and in second place behind IBM.

-In 1982, Tandy Corporation entered into a development contract with Oklahoma-based software company, Dorsett Educational Systems, Inc, known for its 25 years pioneering educational technology.
+In 1982, Tandy Corporation entered into a development contract with Oklahoma-based software company Dorsett Educational Systems, known for its 25 years pioneering educational technology.
 The deal resulted in dozens of titles being released for the TRS-80 Color Computer.